MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/setup.md

     ![Microsoft 365 Admin Center)](media/microsoft-365-admin-center.PNG "Microsoft 365 Admin Center")

     > [!NOTE]
     > You can add licenses for additional users now if you want by selecting the **Assign to users** button, or you can add them later.
-See step-by-step instructions on adding additional users.ADD BOOKMARK!!!
+[See step-by-step instructions on adding additional user licenses.](#licenses)

 5. When you’re done, go to the next section: Create a new CDS environment and install the Guides solution.ADD BOOKMARK!!!